aa-dank/app_script_review_sender/README.md

 - Ensure that the corresponding `template_values` JSON contains keys matching your placeholders.

 This approach is similar to declaring a variable in arithmetic (e.g., "let x = 2") and then using that value in a calculation.

+Practically, the easiest way to create these is to elicit the html from an LLM chat service.
+Provide existing templates as examples and be sure to specify that it should use the "Google App Script HTML templating" to create it.

 ## Appendix 2: Using Template Values in Email Templates